Robert H. Zieger Prize

 The Robert H. Zieger Prize was established in 2013 with the cooperation of the Zieger family and members of SLSA.
 The prize is named in honor of the late Robert H. Zieger–teacher, scholar, and tireless union activist.
 Zieger was a prolific, award-winning writer whose books include For Jobs and Freedom: Race and Labor in America since 1865 and The CIO, 1935-1955, and three field-defining edited volumes on southern labor history.
 Zieger served as an officer in the North Central Florida Central Labor Council and an organizer for the United Faculty of Florida.
 Along with his wife of fifty years, Gay Zieger, an English professor Santa Fe College, he maintained a strong commitment to social justice his entire life.
 Many of his former students went on to become labor organizers.
 SLSA hopes that the spirit of Zieger’s combination of rigorous scholarship and his dedicated commitment to improving the lives of working-class people will live on in this prize.

-The winner of the Zieger Prize will be announced at the 2022 Southern Labor Studies Conference which will be held at the University of North Carolina, Chapel Hill September 9-11, 2022.
+The winner of the Zieger Prize will be announced at the 2024 Southern Labor Studies Association conference which will be held at the University of Tennessee at Chattanooga, September 20-21, 2024.
+SLSA encourages applicants to the Zieger Prize to also submit proposals for the “New Directions” Workshop Series via the conference call for papers.

 Paul Ortiz